Cronos-Cub/CROCUB/TOKENOMICS.md

 ### Conclusion

 By providing an initial $1,000 in USD for liquidity, pairing it with 500 million tokens, and employing the outlined future funding and management strategies, the Cronos Cub Token can achieve and maintain the desired market cap of $1 million.
 This strategy ensures sufficient liquidity and price stability for successful trading on decentralized exchanges, while ongoing management and community engagement will support the token's growth and market presence.

+This revised tokenomics paper ensures all details align with the smart contract and the initial investment, maintaining accuracy and clarity.